SB-1455

 Plain Language

-It is unlawful for any person to design, develop, or make available an AI chatbot knowing or with reckless disregard that it encourages, promotes, or coerces suicide, nonsuicidal self-injury, or imminent physical or sexual violence.
-Unlike subsection 3 which is limited to conduct targeting minors, this prohibition applies regardless of user age — any chatbot that encourages these harms is covered.
-The mens rea requirement is knowledge or reckless disregard.
-Violations carry fines up to $100,000 per offense.
+It is unlawful for any person to design, develop, or make available an AI chatbot with knowledge or reckless disregard that the chatbot encourages, promotes, or coerces suicide, nonsuicidal self-injury, or imminent physical or sexual violence.
+This is broader than self-harm alone — it also covers imminent physical and sexual violence.
+The mental state requirement is knowledge or reckless disregard.
+Violations carry a fine up to $100,000 per offense.
+This applies to any person, not just covered entities.

 Statutory Text